 1. What happens when you eat gluten?

-This is probably the top question I get, and naturally, people are curious.
+This is the top question I get because, naturally, people are curious.

 The truth is I get sick.
 Really sick.
-Usually, about 1-2 hours after eating gluten, I have to urgently go to the bathroom.
+Usually, about one hour after eating gluten, I have to go to the bathroom urgently.
 I experience bloating and intense cramping in my abdomen.
-After I’ve enjoyed some toilet time, I feel much better.
+After some toilet time, I feel much better.

 I’ve affectionately described gluten episodes in the bathroom as going “number three” vs. number two — get it?
 (If you don’t get it, send me an email, and I’ll explain.)
 Thank goodness I only get accidentally glutened a few times per year.
 I’m really careful about what I eat.